Primordial non-Gaussianities from inflation

 which is equivalently written as

 A scenario that has no higher order interactions beyond the quadratic ones,

 is said to be a {\it Gaussian\/} theory.
 In such theories, all the odd-point functions vanish (since diagrammatically it is quite obvious that it is impossible to divide an odd number of points into pairs connected by ${\cal L}^{(2)}$ without always leaving one point unpaired---and this one-point function vanishes), while all the even-point functions can be decomposed entirely into products of the two-point function.
 In the Gaussian case, the four-point function would then be equal to just the first three terms shown above, without the connected part.
 There is no reason to suppose that the primordial pattern of fluctuations in the actual universe forms a {\it perfectly\/} Gaussian pattern.
-But inflationary models do typically have cubic (and higher) interactions which are suppressed, so they usually predict a pattern that is still largely Gaussian in its character.
-One test of the inflationary picture then is to see whether the actual primordial fluctuations have a non-Gaussian component that is large or small.
+However, inflationary models typically have cubic (and higher) interactions that are suppressed, so they usually predict a pattern that is still largely Gaussian in its character.
+One test of the inflationary picture then is to see whether the actual primordial fluctuations have a non-Gaussian component that is large or small in comparison with the natural inflationary prediction.
 To do so, it is important to know the explicit form of the three-point function expected by inflation.

-These notes will derive the {\it standard\/} inflationary source for the most readily observed signal of a non-Gaussian component within the pattern of primordial fluctuations, that generated by the cubic terms in the action, ${\cal L}^{(3)}$.
-This set of terms will moreover be calculated here in the simplest possible setting, where there is only a single scalar field that is participating in the inflation.
+These notes derive the {\it standard\/} inflationary prediction for the three-point function of the primordial fluctuation, the most readily observed signal of a non-Gaussian component within these fluctuations.
+It is generated by the cubic terms in the action, ${\cal L}^{(3)}$.
+This set of terms will be calculated for the simplest possible setting, where there is only a single scalar field participating in the inflationary expansion.